TheAlgorithms/Algorithms-Explanation/en/Data Structures/Tries/trie.md

 ```

-You can see from the above tree representation, that all the words are in the tree, starting from the letter e, which starts all the words, then a, n, and g coming next and so on...
+You can see from the above representation, that all the words are in the tree, starting from the letter e, which is found at the beginning of all the words, then a, n, and g coming in the next level and so on...
 The above representation is called a trie.

 # Standard Trie Operations